 In case you have not heard of Klingons, they are an imaginary warlike species featured in the Star Trek series of television shows and movies.
 According to Dr. Schoen, 25% of all Americans confess to being Star Trek fans.

-Dr. Schoen points out that "Americans have been arrogant about pushing the English language on the rest of the world; we tend not to be multi-lingual.
+Dr. Schoen points out that “Americans have been arrogant about pushing the English language on the rest of the world; they tend not to be multi-lingual.
 Europeans are more apt to be multi-lingual.
-English has become the 'lingua franca', almost a trade language.
+English has become the “lingua franca”, almost a trade language.
 Like a Pidgin or a Creole, it is useful for negotiations and transactions, but there is a limit.
-Realistically, short of expecting the rest of the world to become reflections of the U.S., once the deal is done, products and support must be available in the local dialect and follow local customs or they risk never being used, let alone accepted."
+Realistically, short of expecting the rest of the world to become reflections of the U.S., once the deal is done, products and support must be available in the local dialect and follow local customs, or they risk never being used, let alone accepted.”

-As we approach the brink of the new millenium, a methodology is emerging that allows for a manageable means of simultaneously releasing multiple localized versions of software using a single code base.
-Be warned that the technology for internationalizing and localizing software is very much a work in progress, and the state of the art is advancing very quickly.
+As we approach the brink of the new millennium, a methodology is emerging that allows for a manageable means of simultaneously releasing multiple localized versions of software using a single code base.
+Be warned that the technology for internationalizing and localizing software is very much a work in progress, and the state of the art is advancing rapidly.

 Before we go any further, let’s establish two acronyms and definitions:

-It has become self-evident that in order to survive software firms must localize their products.
-Mark Homnack, president and CEO of Simultrans, L.L.C., a localization and internationalization firm based in Mountain View, provided the following interesting observations:
+It has become self-evident that to survive software firms must localize their products.
+Mark Homnack, president and CEO of Simultrans, L.L.C., a localization and internationalization firm based in Mountain View, California, provided the following interesting observations: